lwjohnst86/analyzing-cohorts-course/chapter1.md

 skills: 1
 ```

-You need to know which variables are which for the analysis.
+You need to know what the variables are, so you can analyze the data.
 Usually, it's fairly easy to identify the outcome.
 However, knowing which are potential predictors can be tricky, as modern cohorts often have massive amounts of data on each participant.
-Many variables are collected for checking the data, to aggregate or summarize, or to use as "confounders" (discussed more in later chapters).
+Many variables are collected for checking the data, to aggregate or to summarize, or to use as "confounders" (discussed more in later chapters).

-Initially, it can be helpful to keep only variables of interest.
+Initially, it can be helpful to keep only the variables of interest.
 For now, let's select interesting variables to explore them more.
 At the same time, let's rename the variables so they are more descriptive.

 `@instructions`
-- Use `names()` to find the exact name of the variables, then rename them all to be more descriptive.
+- Use `names(framingham)` to find the exact name of the variables, then rename them all to be more descriptive.
 - Choose the correct outcome for cardiovascular disease (CVD).
 Rename it to `got_cvd`.
 - Rename the four predictors to `total_cholesterol`, `body_mass_index`, `participant_age`, and `currently_smokes`.
 - Rename the visit number column to `followup_visit_number`.